 Funds for symptom treatment compared to prevention are in a 99:1 ratio

 Politicians must also recognise that lip service does nothing and that internal security cannot be achieved through stricter laws and an increase in the police force alone.
 The consequences of saving here in the wrong place will soon have to be paid.
 Effective protection of the interior world has to start in families, kindergartens and schools, also in youth and sports groups: because dissocial behaviour arises in the social process and can only be prevented there.

 But the core question remains what we ourselves, what each of us can do for an effective protection of the inner world.
 Seven suggestions:

-2. There are by no means only negative developments.
+2. There are not only negative developments.
 They are only reported about.
-If we take a closer look, put on "positive glasses", we discover surprisingly many good things
+If we inspect, put on “positive glasses”, we discover many good things

 The aim is to promote positive developments and to inspire, communicate and encourage success with good examples and exemplary behaviour.
-Many people, private individuals and representatives of institutions can participate in this.
+Many people, private individuals and representatives of institutions can take part in this.

-Here it becomes clear that health promotion must take an overall societal approach.
-It must not only be a matter for schools, youth welfare services and experts, but is everyone's task and opportunity.
+Here health promotion must take an overall societal approach.
+It must not only be a matter for schools, youth welfare services and experts, but is everyone’s task and opportunity.

 Openness, credibility and appreciation create a good atmosphere and the basis for an environment in which everyone feels comfortable.

 Offering attractive alternatives to the demand for addictive drugs